aquarion-ai/aquarion-docs/docs/system_architectures.md

 # Conceptual System Architectures

-This document describes and diagrams the core architectural components of Aquarion and shows various ways in which they can be assembled in order to balance scalability vs complexity.
+This document describes and diagrams the core architectural components of Aquarion AI and shows various ways in which they can be assembled in order to balance scalability vs complexity.

 ## Introduction